uo-datasci-specialization/c3-fp-2021/content/schedule/index.markdown

 {{< /week-odd >}}

 {{< week-even "04-21" >}}
   {{< description "list columns" "The concept of list columns will be introduced and contrasted with the `base::split()`.
 By the end of this lecture you should be able to fluently nest and unnest data frames and understand why this is such a powerful framework.
-The last 20 minutes will be devoted to an "in-class" quiz." >}}
+The last 20 minutes will be devoted to an "in-class" quiz." (why don't I see the last three words display here?
+Tried with Chrome and Safari...do the quotes maybe hide the text?) >}}
   {{< wrap >}}
 {{< slides "" >}}
 {{< /wrap >}}